hyphz/hyphz.github.io/data/texts.md

 @@SteadyHands
 You never suffer Disadvantage for being Winded or Exhausted.
 Your attack rolls are not penalized for Major Conditions (but other rolls, including those made in combat, still are).
+@@SpeakWithDead
+**Effect:** If your target is Taken Out before the start of your next turn, you gain Advantage on your first attack on your next turn and may ask one question from the Assess list.
+(If your group prefers it, you need not be restricted to the Assess list; ask any question and the target must answer honestly.)
+@@GlobalAssess
+Roll a die and ask the GM that many questions from the list below.

+About an enemy:

+ * How many hit points does it have?
+ * How would you summarize its powers?
+ * What are its special traits?
+ * Is it carrying anything strange or unique?

+About the encounter:

+ * Who is really in charge?
+ * What can I use against the enemies?
+ * What can they use against me?
+ * Are there hidden doors or traps?
+ * Are there hidden enemies?